 Nugget is used to well behaved dogs and cats and is happy to graze with our resident goats too.
 He’s just a super chilled guy who fits in with whatever is going on.

 Nugget is really easy to catch, groom, rug and handle.
 He is good for the dentist and the farrier, but hates being wormed (I would too!) or given oral medications and is not too keen on having bug stuff applied (but will accept it with treats).
 He will stand quietly for injections.
 He once had an accident which required stitching and was an absolute angel for both myself and the vet.

 Nugget was suffering from severe neglect when found abandoned, straying on a busy road.
 He had apparently suffered an impact founder and had dreadfully split hooves.
-These have now almost completely recovered, but are definitely best kept out of water (so troughs rather than dams work best).
+These are still a work in progress, requiring a daily biotin supplement and good farriery care.
+They are definitely best kept out of water (so troughs rather than dams work best).
 He was very emaciated from starvation too, so tends to be a bit of a piggy when it comes to eating.
 He is a good doer and as long as there is sufficient quality grass available does not require supplementary feeding.